capnproto/capnproto/kjdoc/tour.md

 }
 ```

 KJ knows how to stringify most primitive types as well as many KJ types automatically.
-Note that integers will be stringified in base 10; if you want hexidecimal, use `kj::hex(i)` as the parameter to `kj::str()`.
+Note that integers will be stringified in base 10; if you want hexadecimal, use `kj::hex(i)` as the parameter to `kj::str()`.

 You can additionally extend `kj::str()` to work with your own types by declaring a stringification method using `KJ_STRINGIFY`, like so: